caina89/MDDImpute/README.md

 rs12064046	G	T	0.091	0.0307994715535284	0.0268	0.2507	42455
 ```

-We use the following PRSice command line, switching --binary-target T/F for binary and quantitative target phenotypes
+We use the following PRSice command line, switching --binary-target T/F for binary and quantitative target phenotypes.
+We performed PRS in 10-fold cross validation in UKBiobank for in-sample PRS analysis, so phenotype/genotype files are in folds, to do this without having separate files one can use --remove/--keep options

 ```
-## outdir = output directory
-## we performed PRS in 10-fold cross validation in UKBiobank, so phenotype/genotype files are in folds, to do this without having separate files one can use --remove/--keep options
-a=$prs
-b=$targetpheno
-for test in {1..10}
+a=$GWAS ## summary statistics for SoftImpute, Autocomplete or MTAG GWAS b=$targetpheno ## 217 target phenotypes in UKBiobank as detailed in Supplementary Table 1 of the paper for test in {1..10}
 do
 PRSice_linux --base $a.ma --cov $covar --num-auto 22 \